Spanner Graph schema overview

 Figure 1.
 Example graph with multiple nodes and directed edges.

-Nodes and edges can contain additional information in the form of properties.
+Nodes and edges can contain additional information in properties.
 Each property has a name and a value.

 • Person nodes have the following properties: